-- Extremely aggressive tactics are required - Quarantine is unable to save us - Treatment takes most of a year and relies on inventing a cure - Only frequent attacks, with increasing force, result in eradication...
+- Extremely aggressive tactics are required - Quarantine is unable to save us - Treatment results in coexistence, but only at low levels for humans - Only frequent attacks, with increasing force, result in eradication...

 ...assuming available resources can be mustered in time.

 Limitations